Getting Started

 Run pod install in the terminal in the same directory as your Podfile.

-The Anyline Tire Tread SDK follows the Semantic Versioning.
+The Anyline Tire Tread SDK follows Semantic Versioning.

 Integrate the Anyline License Key

-A License Key string will be required in order to run the Anyline Tire Tread SDK on your app.
+A License Key string is required in order to run the Anyline Tire Tread SDK in your app.

 Store the License Key